mubeeniqbal/guides/install-remix-os-on-vmware.md

 sda1      | 1024 MB            | ef00              | esp   | FAT32
 sda2      | Rest of disk space | 8300              | remix | ext4

-Type in the following commands on the command line.
+To partition the disk type in the following commands on the command line.

-- Verify the boot mode
+**Verify the boot mode**

 ```shell
 ls /sys/firmware/efi/efivars